Political campaign: Husting

 A husting, or the hustings, was originally a physical platform from which representatives presented their views or cast votes before a parliamentary or other election body.
 By metonymy, the term may now refer to any event, such as debates or speeches, during an election campaign where one or more of the representative candidates are present.
+In modern terms it means the campaign trail in Canada and Britain.